Innovative Thinking, Infinite Humor: Humor Research of Large Language Models through Structured Thought Leaps: Method

+Therefore, we formulate the causal relation $R_c$ into a verbal description as shown in Figure \ref{exm-rationale}, which contains the correlation entities $\mathcal{E}_Z$ either explicitly or implicitly.
+Finally, our objective is to expand the scopes of $\mathcal{E}_Q$ and $\mathcal{E}_A$, and utilize the causal relationship to structure the reasoning path.
+This is beneficial for mitigating the information insufficiency problem and further enabling humor reasoning.

 The overall training framework is illustrated in Figure \ref{network}.
-In the first stage, we train a model with judgement and divergent thinking abilities using human-designed and automatically evolving instructions.
-In the second stage, we employ this model as a humor judgement expert as well as an expert teaching rationales to generate online preference data for DPO training.
+In the first stage, supervised fine-tuning (SFT), we randomly initialize a LoRA model and train it using both single-turn and multi-turn question-answer format data.
+In the second stage, Direct Preference Learning (DPO), the model from the first stage serves as a reference model and is frozen to act as the judgment model when self-evolving.
+The tunable model is trained with preference question-answer data, which helps the model improve its logical reasoning and learn human preferences.